 Last Updated on June 26, 2023 by lindseymahoney

-You may be asking yourself, can you even paint a stone fireplace?
+You may be asking yourself, can you even paint a fireplace?
 Yup!
 This DIY was so easy and the painted stone fireplace gives this space a modern and fresh feel.

 I went back and forth for months trying to decide if we should paint the stones and I am so glad we went for it.